 Also try your hand at our friend, BBCMicroBot.

 For more adventures in constrained programming of microcomputers, check out BASIC10Liners, an annual competition to create games in just 10 lines of BASIC code, on your choice of ancient microcomputer.
-After trying your hand at maximum 280-character code with the Atari8BitBot, 10 lines will feel like a luxury!
+After trying your hand at Bluesky’s 300-character code with the Atari8BitBot, 10 lines will feel like a luxury!